sethadams2024/networking-lab-journal/day_to_day.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 🗓️ Daily Logs
 Each day documents what I worked on, what I learned, and any tools or configurations I tested.
-🔗 See the full log: Daily Journal Entries (recommend you move your daily logs to journal.md for easier reading and linking)
+🔗 See the full log: Daily Journal Entries

 Here’s a preview of key days: